 - Focusing on change management throughout the standard;

-- Creating and preserving the stability of organisational knowledge;
+- Creating and preserving the stability of organizational knowledge;

 - Specifying requirements associated with post-delivery activities.

-Moreover, the scope of the requirements has been made more specific in order to analyse and evaluate information and data collected from monitoring and measurement.
+Moreover, the scope of the requirements has been made more specific in order to analyze and evaluate information and data collected from monitoring and measurement.